SPIDERCMB/xfaster/docs/quickstart.rst

 Example Script
 --------------
-To get started with the code before running it on your data, you can run through the example, described in more detail in the :ref:`Algorithm<Algorithm: Step by Step>` link.
+To get started with the code before running it on your data, you can run through the example, described in more detail in the :ref:`Tutorial<Tutorial>` link.
 First, generate the small ensemble of maps by running `make_example_maps.py <https://github.com/annegambrel/xfaster/blob/main/example/make_example_maps.py>`_ in the ``examples`` directory.
 This should take about 15 minutes on an 8-core laptop.
 Then, run `xfaster_example.py <https://github.com/annegambrel/xfaster/blob/main/example/xfaster_example.py>`_.